Wilfred2002/ERC-20-Token/README.md

 ## Conclusion

-Working on the WillToken helped me gain an introduction into the world of blockah
+Working on the WillToken helped me gain an introduction into the world of blockchain and I want to build more projects like a wallet on the test network.

 ---